ask-be/ASK.LiveCompose/README.md

 ### Using Docker Compose (Optional)

-If you prefer to use Docker Compose, here’s a sample `docker-compose.yml` file with autorestart configured:
+If you prefer to use Docker Compose, here’s a sample `docker-compose.yml` file:

 ```yaml
 services: